sepro/MemoBoard/README.md

 # MemoBoard

 Single page web app to keep track of various things, like shopping lists, to dos, ...
 The backend is written in python using flask and flask-restful.
-The front end is coded around the react js library.
-Ideal to run on a hobby webserver (e.g. raspberry pi).
+The front end is coded around the react and redux js libraries.
+Ideal to run on a hobby webserver
+(e.g. raspberry pi).